iwsif/Python_for_ETHICAL_HACKING/README.md

 **RISK FOR WHOLE SYSTEM!!**

-*You need to download python3 meterpreter(For WINDOWS users ONLY)
+*You need to download python3 meterpreter(for WINDOWS users ONLY)
   Steps:
   pip3 install cryptography && pip3 install paramiko(SSH CLIENT) chmod -x && chmod u+x FILENAME(User only permission to extract..).
   Type FILENAME --help(FOR HELP WITH ARGUMENTS)  Start program by typing ./ or python3 + FILENAME + arguments.